 Most vendors will tell you they can do everything.
 The good ones can demonstrate it with current work and reference clients.
 Before signing anything, ask for:

-- A live walkthrough of an active project model in their hands
+- A live walkthrough of an active project — actual files, not portfolio screenshots

-- Sample clash detection reports from the last 90 days
+- Sample deliverables in your file formats from the last 90 days

-- Two reference contacts at GCs of similar profile to yours
+- Two reference contacts at firms of similar profile to yours

 Common pitfalls

-The most common mistake Arizona contractors make when outsourcing BIM is treating it as a commodity purchase.
-BIM coordination is a working relationship, not a deliverable.
-The vendor that wins on price alone will frustrate your superintendents within sixty days.
-The vendor that wins on responsiveness, communication, and project ownership will save you weeks across a project schedule.
+The most common mistake Arizona contractors make when outsourcing engineering work is treating it as a commodity purchase.
+A working partnership is not a deliverable.
+The vendor that wins on price alone will frustrate your project managers within sixty days.
+The vendor that wins on responsiveness, communication quality, and ownership will save you weeks across a project schedule.

 The second most common mistake is starting with too large of a scope.
 Begin with one project.
-Run a defined pilot — a single tower, a single phase, a single coordination scope.
-Measure the four numbers that matter: clash detection thoroughness, resolution turnaround, communication quality, and schedule reliability.
+Run a defined pilot — a single tower, a single phase, a single trade scope.
+Measure the four numbers that matter: first-pass approval rate, RFI resolution time, schedule adherence, and rework percentage.
 Expand the relationship only when the data supports it.

 The bottom line for Arizona builders

-For most Arizona GCs and developers, nearshore BIM is the right answer for the right reasons: same time zone, lower cost than in-state hiring, mature talent base, and a working relationship that mirrors how your in-house team operates.
+For most Arizona GCs, fabricators, and developers, nearshore is the right answer for the right reasons: same time zone, lower cost than in-state hiring, mature talent base, and a working relationship that mirrors how your in-house team operates.
 The trick is choosing a partner that treats your project like their project, not like a line item on a quarterly report.

 Need this kind of clarity on your next project?